FREC-Engineer/Apple_leaf_disease/README.md

 # 🍏 Apple Leaf Disease Detection Dataset

-This repository contains a labeled image dataset for training and evaluating machine learning models to detect various **apple leaf diseases**.
-It is designed for use in computer vision tasks such as classification, object detection, and instance segmentation.
+This repository contains a labeled image dataset for training and evaluating deep learning models to detect various **apple leaf diseases**.
+It is designed for use in object detection task.

 ---